Anacardium occidentale L.

 In East Africa and India, the main commercial product of the cashew tree is the nut.
 Africa produces more than 6 million tons of cashew apples per year and most are discarded at harvest, because the taste is not popular with the locals.
 They’re left on the ground for animals to eat, Monkeys love them.
 In South America and West Africa, the locals regard the cashew apple as a delicacy.

-In Brazil the main commercial product is the red or yellow cashew apple.
+In Brazil the main commercial product is the red or yellow cashew apple, which is toxic, but is left to ripen and then processed to produce juice and many other products.
+(African Cashew Alliance)

 The Cashew Nut